GsDeluxe/Simple-Discord-Music-Bot/README.md

 ## Notice

-You or Your Bot May Get Banned For Using This Code As It Can Violate Discords T&S So Use This A Your Own Risk
+You or Your Bot May Get Banned For Using This Code As It Can Violate Discords TOS So Use This A Your Own Risk

 ## Usefull Infomation